owlbeatsmusic/grafik/README.md

 # Grafik
 Small graphcis library using linux framebuffer.
 Also includes custom logging tool, .ini read/write tool and a input tool.
 Made for learing.
 (The grafik_input, grafik_log & grafik_config *should* both work separately in other projetcs.)

-This project contains no external libraries.
+This project uses no external libraries.

 ### Setup
 ```console